camunda-community-hub/camunda-8-connectors/README.md

 # 🌐 Camunda Marketplace

-Explore the extensive range of connectors available in the [Camunda Connectors Marketplace](https://marketplace.camunda.com/en-US/home).
+Explore the extensive range of Connectors available in the [Camunda Connectors Marketplace](https://marketplace.camunda.com/en-US/home).
 The marketplace is a comprehensive hub for connectors developed by Camunda, our partners, and the vibrant community.

 ### Explore the Marketplace for: